microsoft/CCF/doc/build_apps/kv/kv_how_to.rst

 Removing a key
 --------------

-If a Key-Value pair was written to a ``Map`` by a previous ``Transaction``, it is possible to delete this key.
-Because of the append-only nature of the ``Store``, this Key-Value pair is not actually removed from the ``Map`` but instead explicitly marked as deleted from the version that the corresponding ``Transaction`` is committed at.
+If a Key-Value pair was written to a :cpp:type:`kv::Map` by a previous :cpp:class:`kv::Tx`, it is possible to delete this key.
+Because of the append-only nature of the KV, this Key-Value pair is not actually removed from the :cpp:type:`kv::Map` but instead explicitly marked as deleted in the version that the deleting :cpp:class:`kv::Tx` is applied at.

 .. code-block:: cpp

-    // In transaction A, assuming that "key1" has already been committed auto handle = tx.rw(map_priv);
+    // In transaction A, assuming that "key1" has already been written to auto handle = tx.rw(map_priv);
     auto v = handle->get("key1"); // v.value() == "value1"
     handle->remove("key1");